Ympact/livewire-wizard/documentation/quick-start.md

 }
 ```

+### A Step component

 For each step you create `Step` component.
-Since it is an extended Form component we make use of the validation functionality.
-By default we assume that it is a form and therefore validation rules **should** be defined.
-In case you do not want to validate this step, you can always return `true` form a `isValid()` method on your Step component.
+It can define logic to determine whether the step is visible and enabled.

 ```php
 namespace App\Livewire\CheckoutForm\Steps;